geopaparazzi/usermanual/userguide/maps.rst

 Basemaps
 -----------------

-Basemaps can be of 4 diffenrent types:
+Basemaps can be of 4 different types:

 * mapsforge maps
-* maprurls
+* mapurls
 * mbtiles
 * rasterlite2